- Due to climate change and overfishing 11 species of shark have gone extinct.

 While many theories suggest why this dorsal fin was shaped the way it is, the most common theory suggests that the fin has something to do with the mating between Stethacanthus, as only males seemed to have the anvil.

 Having lived about 300 million to 320 million years ago, the Edestus is another prehistoric shark that looks quite… odd.
 Also called the scissor-toothed shark, the Edestus had curved jaws that resulted in its teeth sticking out at odd angles.
-While its appearance is crazy, it was a large shark that reached up to 22 feet in length (about the same size as the largest great white sharks today)!
+While its appearance is crazy, it was a large shark that reached up to 22 feet in length (about the same size as the largest great white shark today)!

 The most interesting thing about the Edestus is the way it used to hunt.
 Sharks all have interesting hunting methods, though we sometimes don’t get to know too much about how prehistoric sharks hunted their prey.
 That can’t be said about Edestus!